-Purchasing Department: Food purchased for the cafeteria at the Florida State University

-Schools; books and periodicals purchased by University libraries, and purchases by the

-Facilities Operations and Maintenance Department.
-Any such purchases shall be processed by the appropriate University department in full compliance accordance with this regulation.
+3. Additional Purchasing Delegation.
+Departments' delegated authority to make purchases of commodities and services for their respective area is limited to the following: Food purchased for the cafeteria at the Florida State University Schools; books and periodicals purchased by University libraries, and purchases by the Facilities Department.
+Any such purchases shall be processed by the appropriate University department in full compliance with this regulation.
 References in this regulation to the purchasing department shall include all offices delegated purchasing authority under this regulation.
-References in this regulation to the duties and responsibilities of the purchasing director shall apply to the director or department head of all areas with delegated purchasing authority, regardless of title. rule. - 4.
-Purchase of Private Attorney Services.
-Written approval from the Attorney General is not required for private attorney services acquired by the University. - 5.
-Purchase of Insurance.
+References in this regulation to the duties and responsibilities of the purchasing director shall apply to the director or department head of all areas with delegated purchasing authority, regardless of title.

+4. Purchase of Private Attorney Services.
+Written approval from the Attorney General is not required for private attorney services acquired by the University.

+5. Purchase of Insurance.
 The University has the authority to purchase insurance as deemed necessary and appropriate for the operation and educational mission of the University.
 Examples of insurance coverage that may be acquired by the University include:

-- a.
-Physical damage on vehicles and boats; - b.
-Inland marine on property owned, leased, or loaned to or by the University; - c.
-Building and property damage; - d.
-Equipment losses due to theft; - e.
-Equipment subject to transportation; - f.
-Loss of rental income; - g.
-Commercial general liability insurance for scientific equipment; - h.
-Excess general liability coverage; - 6.
-Purchase of Printing.
-Printing shall be purchased in accordance with Chapter 283, F.S. - (6) Duties of the Chief Procurement Officer: Purchasing Department. - (a) Canvass sources of supply, and contracting for the purchase or lease of all commodities and contractual services for the University, in any manner, including, reverse auctions and purchase by installment- or lease-purchase contracts.
-Installment- or lease-purchase contracts may provide for the payment of interest on unpaid portions of the purchase price. - (b) Remove any contractor from the University's competitive solicitation or vendor list that fails to respond to one (1) or more competitive solicitations or to fulfill any of its duties specified in a contract with the University and to reinstate any such contractor when satisfied that further instances of default will not occur.
+a.
+Physical damage on vehicles and boats;

+b.
+Inland marine on property owned, leased, or loaned to or by the University;

+- c.
+Building and property damage;

+- d.
+Equipment losses due to theft;

+- e.
+Equipment subject to transportation;

+f.
+Loss of rental income;

+g.
+Commercial general liability insurance for scientific equipment;

+h.
+Excess general liability coverage;

+(6) Duties of the Chief Procurement Officer:

+(a) Canvass sources of supply, and contract for the purchase or lease of all commodities and contractual services for the University, in any manner, including, reverse auctions and purchase by installment- or lease-purchase contracts.

+(b) Remove any contractor from the University's competitive solicitation or vendor list that fails to respond to one (1) or more competitive solicitations or to fulfill any of its duties specified in a contract with the University and to reinstate any such contractor when satisfied that further instances of default will not occur.
 A "No Bid" or similar response is considered a response under this section.

-- (c) Plan and coordinating purchases, including in volume purchases; and negotiating and executing agreements and contracts for commodities and contractual services for use by all under which the University departments. may make purchases. - (d) Develop an Annual Certification List to serve as a waiver of the competitive solicitation requirement for commodities/services that are frequently purchased and are available from a single source. - (e) Evaluate and approve contracts established by the Federal Government, other states, political subdivisions, or any independent college or university or educational cooperative or educational consortium for the procurement of commodities and contractual services, when it is determined to be cost-effective and in the best interest of the University to make purchases under contracts established by such other entities.
-Contracts so approved are not subject to additional competitive solicitation requirements. - (f) Award contracts for commodities and contractual services to multiple suppliers, if it is determined to be in the best interest of the University.
-Such awards may be on a university, regional or multiple state university-wide basis and the contracts may be for multiple years. - (7) Source Selection and Contract Formation for Commodities and Contractual Services. - (a) Competitive Solicitation Required.
-The purchasing director shall be responsible for ensuring that all contracts for the purchase of commodities or contractual services exceeding the maximum competitive solicitation limit established in Board of Governors Regulation 18.001, (currently \$75,000), \$50,000 shall be are awarded pursuant to a competitive solicitation, unless otherwise authorized herein.
+(c) Plan and coordinating purchases, including volume purchases; and negotiating and executing agreements and contracts for commodities and contractual services for use by all University departments.

+(d) Develop an Annual Certification List to serve as a waiver of the competitive solicitation requirement for commodities/services that are frequently purchased and are available from a single source.

+(e) Evaluate and approve contracts established by the Federal Government, other states, political subdivisions, or any independent college or university or educational cooperative or educational consortium for the procurement of commodities and contractual services, when it is determined to be cost-effective and in the best interest of the University to make purchases under contracts established by such other entities.
+Contracts so approved are not subject to additional competitive solicitation requirements.

+(f) Award contracts for commodities and contractual services to multiple suppliers, if it is determined to be in the best interest of the University.
+Such awards may be on a university, regional or multiple state university-wide basis and the contracts may be for multiple years.

+(7) Source Selection and Contract Formation for Commodities and Contractual Services.

+(a) Competitive Solicitation Required.
+The purchasing director shall be responsible for ensuring that all contracts for the purchase of commodities or contractual services exceeding the maximum competitive solicitation limit established in Board of Governors Regulation 18.001, (currently \$75,000), are awarded pursuant to a competitive solicitation, unless otherwise authorized herein.
 The purchase of commodities and contractual services shall not be divided to avoid the requirement of competitive solicitation.